apusok/FD-PDE/README.md

 # FD-PDE (Release version)
-Release version of the FD-PDE framework developed for magma dynamics and other applications in Geodynamics.
+Release version of the FD-PDE framework developed for magma dynamics and other applications in geodynamics.

 The FD-PDE Framework was created within the **RIFT-O-MAT** (Magma-Assisted Tectonics) project, funded by the European Research Council under Horizon 2020 research and innovation program, and awarded to PI Richard Katz.